endojs/Jessie/README.md

 Grammar
 Summary](http://www.ecma-international.org/ecma-262/8.0/#sec-grammar-summary)
 are noted as comments within the grammar.
 The Ecma page uses a cover grammar to avoid unbounded lookahead.
-Because TinySES grammar is defined using a PEG (parsing expression grammar) which supports unbounded lookahead, we avoid the need for a cover grammar.
+Because Jessie grammar is defined using a PEG (parsing expression grammar) which supports unbounded lookahead, we avoid the need for a cover grammar.
 TODO:
-Determine where difficulties arise parsing according to this TinySES grammar with bounded lookahead.
+Determine where difficulties arise parsing according to this Jessie grammar with bounded lookahead.
 If difficult, we may reintroduce a cover grammar.

-TinySES array literals omit elision (i.e., nothing between commas).
+Jessie array literals omit elision (i.e., nothing between commas).

-TinySES treats `async`, `arguments`, and `eval` as reserved keywords.
+Jessie treats `async`, `arguments`, and `eval` as reserved keywords.
 Strict mode already limits `arguments` and `eval` to the point that they are effectively keywords in strict code.
-TinySES does include ellipses `...` both as rest and spread, which provides the useful functionality of `arguments` with less confusion.
+Jessie does include ellipses `...` both as rest and spread, which provides the useful functionality of `arguments` with less confusion.

-TinySES omits computed property names.
-TinySES has syntax for mutating only number-named properties, which include integers, floating point, `NaN`, `Infinity`, and `-Infinity`.
-TinySES omits syntactic support for mutating other property names.
-TinySES has syntax for computed lookup and mutation of number-named properties, but not other property names.
-However, some TinySES environments may provide access to the `Reflect` API, enabling explicit reflective property access.
+Jessie omits computed property names.
+Jessie has syntax for mutating only number-named properties, which include integers, floating point, `NaN`, `Infinity`, and `-Infinity`.
+Jessie omits syntactic support for mutating other property names.
+Jessie has syntax for computed lookup and mutation of number-named properties, but not other property names.
+However, the SES environment provides access to the `Reflect` API, enabling explicit reflective property Jessie.
+TinySES programs may rely on `Reflect` to manipulate properties via EcmaScript property descriptors.
+Jessie programs may not rely on the presence or absence of `Reflect` or other elements of the SES runtime.
+Jessie programs thus cannot use property descriptors, but must assume that the code it is linked with may.

-TinySES includes arrow functions, `function` functions, concise method syntax, and accessor (getter / setter) syntax.
-TinySES omits generators, async functions, async iterator functions in all their syntactic forms: `function` functions, arrow functions, and concise method syntax.
-TinySES omits symbols and general computed property access.
+Jessie includes arrow functions, `function` functions, concise method syntax, and accessor (getter / setter) syntax.
+Jessie omits generators, async functions, async iterator functions in all their syntactic forms: `function` functions, arrow functions, and concise method syntax.
+Jessie omits symbols and general computed property access.

-The TinySES `switch` statement grammar requires that all cases be terminated by a terminating statement, `return`, `break`, `continue` or `throw`, avoiding a perpetually annoying hazard of C-like languages.
+The Jessie `switch` statement grammar requires that all cases be terminated by a terminating statement, `return`, `break`, `continue` or `throw`, avoiding a perpetually annoying hazard of C-like languages.